 INTRO: Welcome back for another episode of Theory of Pets.
 And, if you looked at the title you obviously know that I'm talking to Dr. Adolphe again today from Petcurean.
 She has been a frequent expert on my show which is great and I always appreciate that.

 She is back this month because Petcurean has launched a new line called Now Fresh.
 And there are a few different things about this line that really stood out to me.
-So these are stews and it’s wet food.
-They’re stews and pates.
-So they’re a form of wet food.
-They’re not the traditional canned food that you think about.
+So these are stews and it's wet food.
+They're stews and pates.
+So they're a form of wet food or canned dog food.
+They're not the traditional canned food that you think about.

 So she'll explain a little bit about that.
 And we also are going to talk about the Tetra Pak packaging that they're using for this line obviously because it's a wet dog food.
 Something that a lot of pet parents don't think about when they're buying products is the containers that they're coming in.